langchain-ai/langchain/libs/partners/nvidia-aiplay/README.md

 ## Multimodal

-NVidia also supports multimodal inputs, meaning you can provide both images and text for the model to reason over.
+NVIDIA also supports multimodal inputs, meaning you can provide both images and text for the model to reason over.

 These models also accept `labels`, similar to the Steering LLMs above.
 In addition to `creativity`, `complexity`, and `verbosity`, these models support a `quality` toggle.